Nick Timothy: Anti-blasphemy bill and free speech

 The bill was a reaction to the trial of Hamit Coskun and the grievous assault of Salman Rushdie, for which the assailant was sentenced by a jury to the maximum term of 25 years in jail, amongst other events.
 The National Secular Society amongst others said that the conviction of Coskun revives blasphemy laws.
 He (Timothy) felt that the Crown Prosecution Service had given "the game away when it first sought to prosecute Coskun for causing “distress” to “the religious institution of Islam”.. appeasing the mob never works.
 If we allow threats and violence to succeed, more threats and violence will follow until the mob gets its way and imposes its beliefs and culture even more emphatically on the rest of us."
 The Bill was also proposed as an amendment to the Crime and Policing Bill.

-Timothy has also campaigned against what he describes as Labour’s “rigged ‘Islamophobia’ consultation”, calling for public support to “stop Britain's new Islamic blasphemy laws”.
+Timothy has campaigned against what he describes as Labour's "rigged 'Islamophobia' consultation", calling for public support to "stop Britain's new Islamic blasphemy laws".
 This generated media attention around religious freedom and hate crime legislation.
 The working group responsible delayed the publication of its findings after thousands of people wrote in expressing their opposition.

+In March 2026, Timothy attracted controversy after describing a mass Muslim prayer gathering in Trafalgar Square as "an act of domination" and stating that "the domination of public places is straight from the Islamist playbook".
+Prime Minister Keir Starmer called the remarks "utterly appalling" and urged Conservative leader Kemi Badenoch to dismiss Timothy from the shadow cabinet.
+Badenoch defended Timothy's right to express his views and stated that she stood by him.
+London Mayor Sadiq Khan criticised the comments as divisive.
+In June 2026, during a Commons debate, Education Secretary Bridget Phillipson described the remarks as racist.
+Timothy rejected this characterisation and Badenoch again defended him, demanding Phillipson apologise for calling Timothy a racist.

-Local Campaigns
+Local campaigns

 Timothy has called for a Mildenhall relief road as part of the town’s expansion plans.
 He has also campaigned for the renewal of the Haverhill to Cambridge rail link, engaging in talks with the Government about reinstating this major transport connection, and proposed a Charter for West Suffolk to manage new development.

 He has also backed the horse racing industry during its action over Government proposals to harmonise online gambling taxes, reflecting the interests of Newmarket, the world capital of horse racing, in West Suffolk.
 He is the Joint Chairman of the APPG on Horseracing and Bloodstock and has made several calls in Parliament for reforms to the way the sport is funded.

-Since the election, Timothy has opposed the Government’s business tax increases and their impact on the local economy and campaigned to save Suffolk Police from a merger with Norfolk.
+Since the election, Timothy has opposed the Government's business tax increases and their impact on the local economy and campaigned to save Suffolk Police from a merger with Norfolk.
 Timothy has also adopted a sceptical position towards the reorganisation of local government in Suffolk.

+Shadow cabinet promotion

+On 15 January 2026, Timothy was appointed Shadow Secretary of State for Justice and Shadow Lord Chancellor following the dismissal of Robert Jenrick earlier that day.